ngjiawaie/Otto-Group-Product-Classification-Challenge/README.md

 In this case for products, one feature clearly will have correlation with other feature(s).
 Hence, the low AUC (~70%) of Naive Bayes is justified.

-Random Forest always outperform normal decision tree because of its ensemble approach.
+Random Forest always outperform normal decision tree, particularly in larger datasets because of its ensemble approach.
 The drawback being it is computationally expensive.